 From M.R.
-Balaji to IndraSawhney the Supreme Court held that clause 16(4) was an exception to the fundamental guarantee provided to all citizens that they shall have equality of opportunity in competing for governmental employment.
+Balaji to IndraSawhney the Supreme Court held that clause 16(4) was an exception to the fundamental guarantee provided to all citizens that they shall have equal opportunity in competing for governmental employment.

-The court held, as Dr. Ambedkar had stated in this very context during debates of the Constituent Assembly, that an exception cannot be allowed to swallow the rule.
+The court held, as Dr. Ambedkar had stated in this very context during debates of the Constituent Assembly that an exception cannot be allowed to swallow the rule.

-In S. Vinod Kumar v.
-Union of India, Supreme Court held that under the light of Article 335 efficiency of administration has to be maintained and standards could not be relaxed or waived to afford the protection of reservation.
+In S. Vinod Kumar vs. Union of India, Supreme Court held that under the light of Article 335 efficiency of administration has to be maintained and standards could not be relaxed or waived to afford the protection of reservation.
 This made the Constitution to be amended 82nd time and a new proviso was inserted under Article 335 that standards can be relaxed to accommodate reservation.

-This shows that the politicians have kept the merit on back burner and started giving priorities to reservation on the basis of caste which is dividing the entire country and is against the very principle for what the constitutional framers had kept this principle of reservation.
+This shows that the politicians have kept the merit on a back burner and started giving priorities to the reservation on the basis of caste which is dividing the entire country and is against the very principle for what the constitutional framers had kept this principle of reservation.